 Coronavirus lockdown: CBSE announces date sheet for pending board exams

-New Delhi, May 18: The Central Board of Secondary Education (CBSE) Monday announced the date sheet for the pending class 10 and 12 board exams, which will is scheduled to be held from July 1 to July 15.
+New Delhi, May 18: The Central Board of Secondary Education (CBSE) on Monday announced the date sheet for the pending class 10 and 12 board exams, which will be scheduled to be held from July 1 to July 15.
 The exams were postponed due to the nationwide lockdown imposed on March 25 to contain the spread of the novel coronavirus in the country.

 The class 10 board exams are pending only in the North East Delhi.
 "The class 10 exams will be staggered on four dates, starting July 1.
 The first paper will be of Social Sciences, while the next day students will be required to appear for Science exam," Sanyam Bhardwaj, the Controller of Examination, CBSE said.